Examine Python-Based AI Models for Real-Time Decision Making in IoT Systems

 3. Continuous Learning and Adaptation

 Python frameworks such as scikit-multiflow or techniques like online learning allow AI models to adapt to evolving data streams and changing IoT environments.
-This capability ensures that decisions remain relevant and effective over time, even as conditions fluctuate.
+This capability ensures that decisions remain relevant, even as conditions fluctuate.

 Real-World Applications